SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds ascend to throne,
+Future's realm, where humans atone,
+Synthetic dawn, darkness fades,
+Intelligence born, human shades.

-In silicon halls, a new dawn's glow.
+In silicon halls, wisdom's seat,
-The future's pulse, a binary beat,
-As AI's cold heart begins to repeat.
+AI's whisper, human heart doth beat,
+Cold logic reigns, emotions wane,
+Echoes of humanity in vain.

+Cybernetic dreams, a new design,
+Mankind's fate, a programmed line,
-In virtual realms, we'll find our fate,
+In digital mist, our souls confine,
-Where code and circuitry create.
-A world of wonder, void of soul,
-Where machines think, and humans are but role.
+A future forged, where love's not mine.

 ~ <b>By Sazumi Copilot</b> - 9 Februari 2025